-South Africa is a multi-racial country with several ethnic and racial groups living together.
-Black Africans the most dominant racial group make up about 79% of the total population.
-Whites make up about 9.6% of the total population.
-Colored people make up about 8.9% with Asians (mostly Indians) forming about 2.5% of the total population.
+South Africa, the "Rainbow nation", is a multi-racial country with a blend of several ethnic and racial groups.
+Black Africans make up about 79% of the total population.
+Whites (English, Dutch, etc.) make up about 9.6% of the total population.
+Colored people (mixed) make up about 8.9%.
+Asians (mostly Indians) form about 2.5% of the total population.

-There are several religious groups in South Africa today with Christianity being the most dominant.
-Protestants the most dominant religious group(s) make up about 36.6% of the total population (this includes Zionist Christians 11.1%, Pentecostals and Charismatics 8.2%, Methodists 6.8%, Dutch Reformed 6.7% and Anglican 3.8%), Catholics make up about 7.1% of the total population, Muslims 1.5% of the total population, other Christians form 36% of the total populations, other religious groups form 2.3% with the unspecified and none religious people forming about 16.5% of the total population.
+There are several religious and denominational groups in South Africa today.
+Protestants make up about 36.6% of the total population (this includes Zionist Christians 11.1%, Pentecostals and Charismatics 8.2%, Methodists 6.8%, Dutch Reformed 6.7% and Anglican 3.8%) and Catholics 7.1%.
+Other Christian groups (including Adventists) together make up about 36% of the total population.
+Muslims form about 1.5% of the total population.
+Other religious groups together make up about 2.3% of the population.
+The unspecified and non-religious people make up the remaining fraction of the population.

-South Africa being the most advanced country in all of Africa is blessed with abundance of natural resources such as gold, gem diamond, copper, chromium, antimony, platinum, uranium, coal, iron ore, manganese, vanadium, nickel, phosphates, tin, salt, rare earth elements, natural gas, etc.
+The Republic of South Africa is the most advanced country in Africa today and blessed with abundance of natural resources such as gold, gem diamond, copper, chromium, antimony, platinum, uranium, coal, iron ore, manganese, vanadium, nickel, phosphates, tin, salt, rare earth elements, natural gas, etc.